 One Leg Stand

-a subject must stand with one foot approximately six inches off the ground and count aloud by thousands until told to put the foot down.
+A subject must stand with one foot approximately six inches off the ground and count aloud by thousands until told to put the foot down.
 The officer times the subject for 30 seconds.
-The officer looks for four indicators of impairment including:
+The officer looks for four indicators of impairment, including:

 - swaying while balancing,